-1 Concentration values are calculated based on Arizona Water Quality Standards.
-Monitoring and reporting required.

-2 Testing must coincide with the Whole Effluent Toxicity Test (WET) samples, if any, taken during that monitoring period as per Part I.C, Table 3 of the permit.
-See Part IV of the permit.
+- 1 Concentration values are calculated based on Arizona Water Quality Standards.
+Monitoring and reporting required. - 2 All metals effluent Assessment Levels are for total recoverable metals, except for chromium VI, for which the assessment levels listed are dissolved. - 3 Testing must coincide with the Whole Effluent Toxicity Test (WET) samples, if any, taken during that monitoring period as per Part I.C, Table 3 of the permit.
+See Part IV of the permit. - 4 If discharge is infrequent see Part I.D for minimum effluent characterization monitoring requirements.

-- 3 If discharge is infrequent see Part I.D for minimum effluent characterization monitoring requirements. - 4 With a detection limit no higher than 100 μg/L, any detection of sulfides shall trigger monthly monitoring for hydrogen sulfide for the remainder of the permit term.
+5 With a detection limit no higher than 100 μ g/L, any detection of sulfides shall trigger monthly monitoring for hydrogen sulfide for the remainder of the permit term.
 Monitoring for hydrogen sulfide is only required if sulfide is detected.